Building a Figma Plugin with React + Tailwind

 This was pretty straightforward with React, I basically just:

-• Set up a useEffect which just puts this info on a ref
+which returns a structure with all the required info about the gradient - Set up a useEffect which just puts this info on a ref

-• Set up a memoised debounced function that sends the data on this ref to the plugin controller context to actually apply to layers (I used the ref as the actual gradient data would trigger a dependency change in useMemo which would rebuild the debounced function).
+- Set up a memoised debounced function that sends the data on this ref to the plugin controller context to actually apply to layers (I used the

-• Set up a useEffect to call this debounced function every time the gradient data changes.
+which would rebuild the debounced function). - Set up a useEffect to call this debounced function every time the gradient data changes.

 This way we could play around with the debounced delay until we got a smooth updating effect without overloading the plugin controller context with update calls as the controls are rapidly changed (think dragging the slider left and right quickly).
 Here’s a snippet of this: